Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 Meanwhile, Hurricane Franklin, to the east over the Atlantic, was churning on a track that's expected to skirt along the East Coast.

-It was a major Category 4 hurricane early Tuesday and was bringing "life-threatening surf and rip currents" along the southeastern U.S. coastline that were expected to "spread northward," the hurricane center said.
-Franklin "is expected to pass well to the west of Bermuda on Wednesday," the center added.
+It was a major Category 4 hurricane early Tuesday packing 140 mph sustained winds and bringing "life-threatening surf and rip currents" along the southeastern U.S. coastline that were expected to "spread northward," the hurricane center said.
+Franklin "is expected to pass well to the northwest of Bermuda on Wednesday," the center added.
 It's expected to weaken starting Tuesday afternoon.

 Meteorologists rate hurricanes according to the Saffir-Simpson Wind Scale, categorizing storms that fall within Categories 3, 4 or 5 as "major" hurricanes capable of causing "significant loss of life and damage," according to the National Hurricane Center.
 The categories are based on a hurricane's maximum sustained wind speeds.